Adriatic Sea: Hydrology

 The coastal water dynamics are determined by the asymmetric coasts and the inflow of the Mediterranean seawater through the Straits of Otranto and further on along the eastern coast.
-The smooth Italian coast (with very few protrusions and no major islands) allows the Western Adriatic Current to flow smoothly, which is composed of the relatively freshwater mass on the surface and the cold and dense water mass at the bottom.
+The smooth Italian coast (with very few protrusions and no major islands) allows the Western Adriatic Current, which is composed of the relatively freshwater mass on the surface and the cold and dense water mass at the bottom, to flow smoothly.
 The coastal currents on the opposite shore are far more complex owing to the jagged shoreline, several large islands and the proximity of the Dinaric Alps to the shore.
 The last produces significant temperature variations between the sea and the hinterland, which leads to the creation of local jets.
 The tidal movement is normally slight, usually remaining below 30 cm.
 The amphidromic point is at the mid-width east of Ancona.

 The normal tide levels are known to increase significantly in a conducive environment, leading to coastal flooding; this phenomenon is most famously known in Italy—especially Venice—as acqua alta.
 Such tides can exceed normal levels by more than 140 cm, with the highest tide level of 194 cm observed on 4 November 1966.
 Such flooding is caused by a combination of factors, including the alignment of the Sun and Moon, meteorological factors such as sirocco related storm surges, and the basin's geometric shape (which amplifies or reduces the astronomical component).
 Moreover, the Adriatic's long and narrow rectangular shape is the source of an oscillating water motion (seiche) along the basin's minor axis.
 Finally, Venice is increasingly vulnerable to flooding due to coastal area soil subsidence.
 Such unusually high tides resulting in flooding have also been observed elsewhere in the Adriatic Sea, and have been recorded in recent years in the towns of Koper, Zadar and Šibenik as well.